dandln/TheEpicAudioStreamer/README.md

 ### Creating an application and retrieving the bot token
 1. Go to the [Applications](https://discord.com/developers/applications) section of the Discord Developer Portal and click the button "New Application" in the top right corner.
 2. Enter a name for your application, which should be the same as the one you want your bot to have, accept the ToS and click "Create".
-3. You can enter a description and upload an image for your application, this will be displayed when you invite your bot to your server.
+3. You can enter a description and upload an image for your application, this will be displayed when you invite the bot to your server.
 4. Go to "Bot" in the settings sidebar, click "Add Bot" and acknowledge the warning with "Yes, do it!"
 5. Deselect the "Public Bot" setting, leave the rest of the options untouched.
 6. Head back to the "General Information" tab and make a note of your "Application ID".